eduvpn/documentation/MULTI_NODE.md

 The scenario here is the same as above, except we need to use something to establish a secure channel between the "controller" node and the OpenVPN nodes and the various nodes **do** need to be listed for the user and administrator as separate pools.

+You can use the `deploy_node.sh` script on a fresh CentOS install.

-We use [PeerVPN](https://peervpn.net/) for this.
+We can use e.g. [PeerVPN](https://peervpn.net/) for this.
 It can create a virtual network between all the nodes.

 vpnPools:
     europe: